scottysinclair/stock-application-project/stock-application-uat/README.md

 ## Open Issues
 1. DBUnit is failing to dump the DB2 database contents on error.
 DBUnit mentions that there is a compatibility problem upfront in the EAP7 logs.
 2. The host OS DOCKER_HOST environment variable should be respected.
-3. The management host IP address in the arquillian XML file is currently hardcoded to 172.18.0.5
+3. The management host IP address in the arquillian XML file is currently hardcoded to 172.18.0.5, but this IP address is provided by docker and can change.
+We need to add a dynamic mechanism here.